kdr276/PUI2016_kdr276/HW4_kdr276/CitibikeReview_kdr276.md

 ### Test to Test H0

-I suggest performing a t-Test because you a looking to answer the question "Do differences exist between 2 groups on one DV?".
-In this project, the dichotomous independent variable is gender and the dependent variable is trip ('longer ride' as however defined or amount of time')
+I suggest performing a t-Test because you a looking to answer the question "Do differences exist between 2 groups on one DV?"
+In this project, the dichotomous independent variable is gender and the dependent variable is trip ('longer ride' as however defined or amount of time').

 ### Additional Comments